 BS 10012:2017 Data protection – Specification for a personal information management system

-This latest edition has been written in recognition of the publication of the European Union General Data Protection Regulation (GDPR), that will come into force on 25 May 2018.
+This latest edition has been written in recognition of the publication of the European Union General Data Protection Regulation (GDPR), which will come into force on 25 May 2018.

 Implementing BS 10012 will support many organisations in their implementation of an appropriate “Information Governance” strategy.
 It will also help in protecting the organisation from the fear of significant fines and reputation damage following non-compliance, as well as helping to reduce the ‘actual’ cost of recovery following privacy breaches.

-Fresh Mango can prepare you for GDPR and/or BS10012 through our GDPR assessment services and GDPR implementation services.
+Fresh Mango can prepare you for GDPR and/or BS10012 through our assessment services and implementation services.
 If you would like more information then please Contact Us.